Rklangrin/guardian/README.md

 Guardian uses artificial intelligence and voice recognition to connect you with those who have passed on in a way that is more engaging, more responsive, and more realistic.

-I pitched Guardian as my final capstone project for Dev Bootcamp.
+This app served as my capstone project for Dev Bootcamp.
 In the last eight days of the program, students work in small teams to build something new.
-I worked on a 4-person team, serving as the project lead, to build and design the app from scratch, which was presented to the faculties and students of Dev Bootcamp at graduation.
+I worked on a 4-person team to build and design the app from scratch, which was presented to the faculties and students of Dev Bootcamp at graduation.

-We consumed a third party API called API.AI to simulate conversation and generate interaction between users and their guardians.
-We also used Amazon Web Services to store the audio recordings and images and the Paperclip library to connect the files to our PostgreSQL database.
+We utilized a third party API called API.AI to simulate conversation and generate interaction between users and their guardians.
+We also used Amazon Web Services to store the audio recordings and images, and the Paperclip library to connect the files to our PostgreSQL database.

 ## Upcoming Features